 To answer these questions, let’s get into the structure of a sale.
 A sale is a transaction between the customer and the seller to acquire the goods through an exchange either by money, services or trade.
 But to a shopper, a sale is when the item is discounted for a limited or promotion period.
 The bill of sale less than the purchase price.

 But what about the business establishment?
 Don’t they lose money?
 Actually, they are still making a profit.
 For example, a $45 shirt is on sale for $30.
 A price cut of $15 or 33% discount of RRP.
-Looks like a steal for the buyer., doesn’t it?
+Looks like a steal for the buyer, doesn’t it?
 But did you know that the shirt actually cost $5 to make?
 So the $30 price slash could still mean a $25 profit for the store in real dollar terms.
 So it is the store who is the winner.

 Of course, the store will never tell that to the buyer.
-This part of their strategy to compete prices with other stores and retain customer loyalty by giving us lots of great deals and an enticing discount sales price.
+This part of their strategy to compete for prices with other stores and retain customer loyalty by giving us lots of great deals and an enticing discount sales price.

 The New Chartered Trading Standards Institute (CTSI) Guidelines on Sale Discount Price

 But now there is a new guideline to curb practices on unfair sale advertising and online sale transactions.
-This covers pricing practices that includes advertising discounts such as ‘was/now’ prices, additional charges, using the terms ‘RRP’ and ‘free’, and comparisons to competitor pricing.
+This covers pricing practices that include advertising discounts such as ‘was/now’ prices, additional charges, using the terms ‘RRP’ and ‘free’, and comparisons to competitor pricing.

-A 2015 Competition and Markets Authority’s investigation on misleading practices of UK supermarkets and complaints filed to the Advertising Standards Authority (ASA) led to the creation of the new pricing practice guide geared towards principle-based approach.
-It replaces the 2010 Pricing Practices Guide and will train the businesses in complying the laws.
+A 2015 Competition and Markets Authority’s investigation on misleading practices of UK supermarkets and complaints filed to the Advertising Standards Authority (ASA) led to the creation of the new pricing practice guide geared towards a principle-based approach.
+It replaces the 2010 Pricing Practices Guide and will train the businesses in complying with the laws.

 These guidelines will prepare you to justify and support the answers to the following questions: